This page was printed from the Northern & Eastern Devon Formulary and Referral site at

 Weight – Women must have a BMI (body mass index) of more than 19 and less than 30; Men must have a BMI of less than 30.

 Welfare of the child – The welfare of any resulting children is paramount.
 In order to take into account the welfare of the child, the clinician should consider factors which are likely to cause serious physical, psychological or medical harm, either to the child to be born or to any existing children of the family.
 This is a requirement of the licencing body, the Human Fertilisation and Embryology Authority (HFEA).
 There is an explicit and recorded assessment that the social circumstances of the family unit have been considered within the context of the assessment of the welfare of the child.
 This will include consideration of factors such as parental smoking, alcohol and recreational drug use.

-Previous assisted conception – Neither partner has previously received NHS-funded assisted reproduction techniques.
+Previous assisted conception – The couple has not previously received NHS-funded assisted reproduction techniques.
 This applies unless failure of NHS-funded IUI is required to access IVF.

 Where the circumstances of treatment for an individual patient do not meet the criteria described above exceptional funding can be sought.
 Individual cases will be reviewed by the appropriate panel of NHS Devon upon receipt of a completed application from the patient's GP, consultant or clinician.
 Applications cannot be considered from patients personally.

 Date of publication: 7 January 2019

 This replaces the previous policy published in 22 November 2017